YongoDavid/DEMO-NOVEMBER-2025/README.md

 New day, moew grind.

 07 NOV
-Crazy wee soooo far but we'll keep pushing regardless.
+Crazy weeK soooo far but we'll keep pushing regardless.

 08 NOV
+its a new week, be better everyday.